 Run the Anti-Malware Security and Brute-Force Firewall and scan the site thoroughly.
 Scan the site with Sucuri’s Sitecheck to make sure you didn’t miss anything.
 You don’t need two firewall plugins running, so de-activate the Anti-Malware plugin after you’ve verified the clean site.
 Shield will notify you in the future if any core files have changed.

-Quick and Dirty Hack Repair
+Quick and Dirty Hack Repair to Remove Malware from WordPress Site

 Sucuri has a great step-by-step guide for hack removal that includes details on how to use the Sucuri plugin to facilitate the process above.
 Sucuri’s plugin has some great Post Hack features, including: